rogerxaic/EventStreams/eventstreams149.md

 The Connect REST API is then available at http://localhost:8083.
 If you want more information about the API, see [Kafka Connect REST Interface ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://kafka.apache.org/documentation/#connect_rest){:new_window}.

 So, you now have the Kafka Connect runtime deployed and running in IKS.
-Next, let's configure and start the COS connector.
+Next, let's configure and start the MQ Connector.

 <!--